elizabethany/TestAASLoader/README.md

 Majority of the code was written by chrispy, and I take no credit for any of it.

 ## Usage
 Run program and enter path to `.baas` file.
 Alternatively, drag and drop the `.baas` on to the executable.
-A `.aas` file will written to the `Output` folder.
+A `.aas` file will written to the `Plain Text AAS` folder.

 ## Potential Issues
 Two `.aas` files exist for Doom 2016, so those plus the Doom 3 BFG writer were used as reference for this program's text AAS writer.
 But due to the limited sample size, and that the D3BFG writer is not the latest implementation, a few of the fields might have their values written out in the wrong order.